 - Wrong materials or tools

 It is important to stop work anytime you have questions about the task you are about to complete or in the process of completing when unsure.
 Doing work incorrectly will result in a loss of production as well as put individuals at unnecessary risk to redo the work.
 It may not seem like a big deal for small tasks, but even a simple wrong decision can lead to injury.

 A quick example: You are grabbing an order of five gallons of paint for a customer but you are not sure what brand it is so you decide to chance it and pick one.
-After bringing the bucket up to the front of the store the cashier tells you it is not that brand and you rush to back to the warehouse leaving the other paint bucket in the front.
-Later that afternoon the cashier sees the bucket of paint when she is trying to clean up the store and attempts to put the bucket back to where it originally was.
+After bringing the bucket up to the front of the store the cashier tells you it is not that brand.
+You rush back to the warehouse leaving the other paint bucket in the front.
 When she does this she injures her back and misses a few days of work.

-While the example provided here is simple one, you can see how issues arise when work tasks are done incorrectly, even in a safe manner the first time around.
+While the example provided here is a simple one, you can see how issues arise when work tasks are done incorrectly, even in a safe manner the first time around.
 In construction or manufacturing that involves hazardous processes, the consequences and likelihood of injury greatly increase when work has to be redone.
-Realize the impact your decisions have for not only yourself but your coworkers as well.
+Realize the impact your decisions have, not only on yourself, but your coworkers as well.